Credit cards with no foreign transaction fees are designed to help you save money when travelling or shopping overseas, by offering you 0% fees.

 When you shop overseas, you may be asked if you’d like to spend in the local currency.
 This refers to Dynamic Currency Conversion (DCC) and opting to pay with your home currency will collect a DCC fee that’s usually between 3% to 10% of the transaction amount.
 If you’re spending with a card with 0% on foreign transaction fees, you should always opt to pay in the local currency.

-What other travel money options are available?
+Alternative travel money options

 It’s often useful to have several ways to access money when you’re overseas in case of emergencies.
 As well as a credit card, you may want to consider some of these other travel money products:

 - Foreign cash.
-Having cash on hand when you’re travelling overseas can come in handy if you’re spending somewhere that doesn’t accept cards (such as transport tickets, taxis or at markets).
+Having cash on hand when you’re travelling overseas can come in handy if you’re spending somewhere that doesn’t accept cards (such as transport tickets, taxis or at local markets).
 Using cash is also another easy way to avoid foreign transaction fees.

 - Debit card.
 Your everyday Mastercard or Visa debit card can also be used overseas, wherever these brands are accepted.
 Just keep in mind that currency conversion fees may also apply for a debit card and be aware of the potential complications if your account’s security is compromised while you’re away.